cibernox/angular-football-experiment/README.md

 * While you type the fullName or number of a new player that is going to be appended to the first list, a live-preview (in yellow) of that player displayed.
   Once the form is submited the live preview is replaced by the appended player.
+  The second list don't has this behavior.
+It's deliberate.

 TODO: